Phoenix Sky Harbor Airport Travel Tips

 This terminal is the oldest, which opened in 1962 and is the smallest at Sky Harbor Airport.
 It is also currently in the process of slowly transferring gates over to the other terminals, due to demolition plans for 2020.

 Recently, Spirit Airlines is one of the first that transferred from terminal 2 to 3.
-As of now, you will still find a few airlines that are flying out, which are United, Boutique Air, Contour, and Alaska.
+As of now, the rest of the airlines from terminal 2 are now flying out of the other two terminals.
+The airlines that recently switched are United, Boutique Air, Contour, and Alaska.

 Terminal 3 is newly updated and will house the airlines from terminal 2 eventually, along with Delta, Hawaiian, Sun Country, Frontier, and JetBlue Airways.